Sports Coach Logo Sports Coach Training Principles Fitness Components

 Silvia Watson explains why regular dental check-ups are necessary.

 According to https://www.dentalhealth.org, dental check-ups should be mandatory even when you do not have problems with your teeth.
-Regular dental check-ups are a must because they help in keeping the teeth and gums healthy.
-It would be best if you visited your dentist every 4 to 6 months or as your dentist recommends.
+Regular check-ups are a must because they help keep the teeth and gums healthy.
+It would be best to visit your Dentist every 4 to 6 months or as your Dentist recommends.

-When you are going for a dental visit, two important things are going to happen.
-Check-up and examination or cleaning, which is also known as oral prophylaxis.
-Examinations include a proper check for plaque, as well as tartar on the teeth.
+When you go for a dental visit, two important things will happen: a check-up and an examination or cleaning, which is also known as oral prophylaxis.
+Examinations include a proper check for plaque and tartar on the teeth.

 What happens in a dental visit?

-During the dental visit, the dentist is going to check for any cavities.
+During the dental visit, the Dentist will check for cavities.
 They can conduct X-rays to detect if cavities are present between the teeth.
 The examinations also include checking for tartar and plaque on the teeth.
-Plaque is a layer of bacteria, if not removed, can become tartar.
+Plaque is a layer of bacteria that, if not removed, can become tartar.
 Tartar cannot be removed by brushing and flossing.
 If plaque builds up on the teeth, it may lead to oral diseases.

-The Dentist will also be responsible for checking the gums.
-This is normally done with the help of special tools, particularly for measuring the space that is present between the teeth and gums.
+The Dentist s also responsible for checking the gums.
+This is normally done with the help of special tools, particularly for measuring the space between the teeth and gums.
 If your gums are healthy, the space between the gums and teeth is shallow.
-However, when any person has gum disease, these spaces are going to be deeper.
+However, when a person has gum disease, these spaces will be deeper.

 The check-up also includes the examination of the tongue, head, neck, and face.
-This is used for looking for unwanted signs of trouble like redness, swelling, and any cancer signs.
-Not only this, when you are visiting the dentist, your teeth are going to be cleaned.
-Brushing, along with flossing, can help in removing plaque, but tartar cannot be removed at home.
-During cleaning, the dentist will make use of special tools for removing the tartar.
+This is used to look for unwanted signs of trouble like redness, swelling, and any cancer signs.
+Not only this, but when you visit the Dentist, your teeth will also be cleaned.
+Brushing and flossing can help remove plaque, but tartar cannot be removed at home.
+During cleaning, the Dentist will use special tools to remove the tartar.
 This method is known as scaling.

-After scaling the teeth can be polished using a gritty paste.
-This helps in removing any stains that are present on the teeth.
-In the last step, the dentist will make use of floss for cleaning the areas between the teeth.
+After scaling, the teeth can be polished using a gritty paste.
+This helps remove any stains.
+In the last step, the Dentist will use floss to clean the areas between the teeth.

 What to do between dental visits

-Make sure that you are taking care of your teeth and gums before you are visiting your dentist.
-Plaque can keep forming on the teeth; however, you will be able to manage it by flossing and brushing regularly.
-Given below is a list of tips that you can follow at home.
+Make sure that you take care of your teeth and gums before you visit your Dentist.
+Plaque can keep forming on the teeth; however, you can manage it by flossing and brushing regularly.
+Below is a list of tips that you can follow at home.

 • Consider brushing your teeth twice every day.